OBress/Personal-Portfolio/README.md

-My person website at owen.bress.tv
+My personal website at https://owen.bress.tv.
+Yes the code is awful I am not a front-end developer.